soapsfrw/ScreenTextFinder/README.md

 # ScreenTextFinder
-ScreenTextFinder is a powerfull, small, and easy tool that is made only to create a rubber ducky mouse movement and text detection. it uses Windows OCR to read the text on the screen ⚠️that doesnt include files on desktop, only In-App text⚠️
+ScreenTextFinder is a powerfull, small, and easy tool that is made only to create a way for the rubber ducky to have a mouse movement and for text detection.

+**it uses Windows OCR to read the text on the screen ⚠️that doesnt include files on desktop, only In-App text⚠️**

 ## How to use it
 - Hotkeys: